includeos/hello_world/README.md

 $ boot hello
 ```

-Checkout out prepared conan profiles in the (conan config repository)[https://github.com/includeos/conan_config].
-The (README)https://github.com/includeos/conan_config/blob/master/README.md] has information on which profile is suited for your environment.
+Checkout out prepared conan profiles in the [conan config repository](https://github.com/includeos/conan_config).
+The [README](https://github.com/includeos/conan_config/blob/master/README.md) has information on which profile is suited for your environment.

 For more advanced examples see the [examples repo](https://github.com/includeos/demo-examples) or the integration tests (under ./IncludeOS/test/\*/integration).